 - Revision: This field displays the PCO's revision number.
 When a PCO is first created, its revision is zero.
 A PCO could have multiple revisions because of feedback from a reviewer/approver.

 - Created By: This field displays the user who created the potential change order.
 (Note: This value cannot be changed.)

-- Contract: Link to the associated Prime Contract.
+- Contract: Link to the associated commitment.

-- Title: Enter the title of the potential change order that provides a brief description of the potential change.
+- Title*: Enter the title of the potential change order that provides a brief description of the potential change.
 If it belongs to a drawing revision, include the drawing revision date as well.

 - Pending - In Review: The PCO is currently being reviewed by an approver.
 Costs are reflected as "Pending Changes" in the budget.